aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/splunk-sink.md

 ## Example: Create a simple Splunk sink connector

-If you have a topic named `data_logs` that you want to sink to a Splunk server in the `kafka_logs` index:
+If you have a topic named `data_logs` to sink to a Splunk server in the `kafka_logs` index:

 ```json